Home » Central Catalonia » Visiting the Salt Mountain and medieval castle in Cardona

 The history of the Cardona’s Salt Mountain

-How is it possible that we can currently find a formation like the Salt Mountain in Cardona?
-To understand it, we must go back 5.6 million years in time.
+How is it possible to find a formation like the Salt Mountain in Cardona, which is far from the sea?
+To understand, we must go back 5.6 million years.
 By then, the Mediterranean Sea had separated from the Atlantic Ocean, and much of the water had evaporated.

 As a result, a thick layer of salt appeared but was hidden below layers of clay and rock.
 Some million years later, tectonic activity pushed the layer of salt up to the surface, forming this salty mountain in Cardona.

-The Salt Mountain is an icon of Catalonia.
-It allows us to understand the history of Cardona as a miner city and study a natural phenomenon rarely seen.
+The Salt Mountain is also an icon of Catalonia.
+It allows us to understand the history of Cardona as a mining city and study a natural phenomenon rarely seen.

 The composition and concentration of the dissolved salts produce the different colours and textures of the diapir, giving us information about the order in which the rocks evaporated and deposited.